sbellem/suapp-examples/examples/tee-kettle/README.md

 `mrenclave` should be obtained from re-building the trusted software that a kettle is expected to run.

-Hence, the above code snippet should eventually look like:
+The above code snippet should eventually look like:

 ```solidity
 import { RAVE } from "rave/RAVE.sol";